All treatment providers we recommend are regulated by the Care Quality Commission (CQC) or Care Inspectorate.

 Participants will engage in a wide variety of educational activities in the presence of invigorating natural environments.

 These activities can include sailing, rock climbing and map reading, which will help boost their self-esteem and provide them with a feeling of accomplishment.

 They will also learn the value of teamwork and gain social skills.

-Group therapy is an integral part of any addiction treatment programme.
+Group therapy and group psychotherapy is an integral part of any addiction treatment programme.